 of the clinic room allows for flexibility.

 At Heart & Hands, we often encourage clients to bring friends/family/co-workers/classmates to their sessions.
 With short notice, clients are able to drop-in for sessions during our office hours.
-Being able to choose how much to pay for sessions not only builds a relationship of trust and accountability, it also is a strong motivator for word of mouth and responsibility
+Being able to choose how much to pay for sessions not only builds a relationship of trust and accountability, it also is a strong motivator for word of mouth and responsibility of one’s well-being.

 The Community Acupuncture model is infectious as it is in the spirit of generosity, gratitude and positive social change.